aelahmar/vpn_detector/README.md

 # VPN Detector 🛡️

-A package created out of a real need for precuse VPN detection on iOS and Android devices.
+A package created out of a real need for precise VPN detection on iOS and Android devices.

 ## Features 🎛️